ferguswatson39/NHS-Referral-Form-Automation/README.md

-# NHS-Referral-Form
+# NHS-Referral-Form-Automation
 A project designed to use the google drive api to extract data from referral forms saved to the drive and process their data into a structured csv file.
+This project has the capacity to automate the nhs referral form booking in process.
+It has been specifically designed to process the ‘SWGLH Genomic Test Request Form’ (https://www.nbt.nhs.uk/sites/default/files/document/GMS%20Test%20Order%20Form%20v1.3.pdf) however other fillable pdf forms can also be processed.